caiomolinaro/caiomolinaro/README.md

-:wave: Hello, my name is Caio, i have a degree in Systems Analysis and Development, my stack focus is .NET backend development
+:wave: Hello, my name is Caio, i currently work as a Software Engineer I at the largest investment bank in Latin America.

 ---